How to create a business plan: A complete guide to writing your company roadmap

 Once complete, take it a step further and create a simple visual that clearly shows where your company outperforms the competition.
-This template from SlideTeam offers a basic example of how to build out this visual.
+Here is a basic example of how to build out this visual.

 It’s hard to ignore a chart that checks all of the boxes.

 This section goes into detail on how your company is structured and who is running it.

 - Company structure